Skip to content

 Spotify for ArtistsFreeThe city data column 2 of the matrix needs.
 Claim your artist profile via your distributor.

-Mailing-list platform (Mailchimp / Substack / Buttondown free tier)£0Up to ~500 subscribers free.
+Mailing-list platform (Mailchimp / Substack / Buttondown free tier)£0Up to around 500 subscribers free.
 Handles UK GDPR consent, city tagging and segmented sends.
 Pick one and stop researching.

 What AI can’t do for an independent UK release